2026 Rotating Car Seat Comparison & Ratings

 Matcha SI is not approved for airplane travel.

-Best For: Caregivers who are diligent enough to read the installation instructions carefully the first time and each subsequent time a transition occurs, who won’t need to switch between rear-facing and forward-facing often (or from forward-facing to highback booster often), and who don't plan to travel by airplane with the seat.
+Best For: Caregivers who are diligent enough to read the installation instructions carefully the first time and every time a transition occurs, who won’t need to switch between rear-facing and forward-facing often (or from forward-facing to highback booster often), and who don't plan to travel by airplane with the seat.

 Comments: The installation of the Joie Matcha SI is very similar to the Chili Spin SI.
 The belt routing is not intuitive.
 If you can’t see the far side of the beltpath when routing the seatbelt, it helps to have a second person sitting inside the vehicle, making sure that the belt is routed correctly on the buckle side.